-Note 3 The second Major consists of 48 credits or more credits, and can be Animation and Digital Arts, Chinese, Cultural Studies, Contemporary English Studies, Global Liberal Arts, History, Philosophy, Translation, Visual Studies, "Chinese Literature, History and Philosophy", "Film and Media Studies", a student-designed Major, Business Administration, Data Science or Social Sciences.
+Note 4 The second Major consists of 48 credits or more credits, and can be Animation and Digital Arts, Chinese, Cultural Studies, Contemporary English Studies, Global Liberal Arts, History, Philosophy, Translation, Visual Studies, "Chinese Literature, History and Philosophy", "Film and Media Studies", a student-designed Major, Business Administration, Global Development and Sustainability, Data Science or Social Sciences.
 This provision does not allow for BBA/BSocSc students to register for two Stream(s)/Discipline Major(s) under the same Major programme.
+Nonetheless, with effect from the 2022-23 academic year, BSocSc students with a Cumulative G.P.A. of 3.0 or above are allowed to register for two Streams/Discipline Majors in the BSocSc programme.